+We all like to have fun – and while some find fun in playing online games, or the lottery with Online Lottery Promo Code 2022, others find fun in exercising (YES!).
 Exercising is undoubtedly good for you.
-Not only does it keep your body in shape, but it also has a positive effect on your mental health since it improves your self-esteem and simply makes you feel good because knowing that you’re working on improving or maintaining your figure causes your brain to release endorphins.
+Not only does it keep your body in shape, but it also has a positive effect on your mental health since it improves your self-esteem and simply makes you feel good knowing that you’re working on improving or maintaining your figure causes your brain to release endorphins.
 However, unless done moderately, even the things that are good for you, such as exercising, might end up harming your health.

-It might surprise you, but in the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), exercise addiction falls under a behavioural addiction.
+It might surprise you, but in the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), exercise addiction falls under a behavioral addiction.

 There are three main types of disorders that are associated with excessive exercise: